PUCD2035-E-F15/class_notes/content/week_9/index.md

 Create a new brush/tool for the paint program.
 Your tool can do almost anything, but try to stick to these guidelines:

 - Your tool should be controlled, in some way, by the user.
+- Your tool should change the drawing, leaving behind some kind of mark.
 - Your tool should not completely clear the exiting drawing.
-- Your tool should change the drawing, leaving behind some kind of mark.
 - Your tool should use the global `forecolor` variable, but it doesn't have to use it for color.

 Next week we will add everyone's brushes into the app, and review the resulting app.
 We will have a small crit of each brush, and also discuss the emergent properties of the overall app.

 We will also vote on the following awards:

+- Most useful
+- Most beautiful
+- Most interesting
+- Most complicated
+- Most elgant
+- Most suprising
-- Most Useful Brush
+- Most unique
+- Easist to use
+- Hardest to use
+- Ugliest
 - Best simulation of a natural media
-- Funniest Brush
-- Strangest
+- Best simulation of unnatural media